 What does The Arc Northern Chesapeake Region do?

-- The Arc NCR strives to provide state-of-the-art services to empower people with differing abilities to live, work and play in the community.
+- The Arc NCR strives to provide state-of-the-art services to empower people with differing abilities to live, work and thrive in the community.

 - The Arc NCR advocates for the rights and full participation of children and adults with differing abilities.